peterhaefliger/hugo/content/blog/linguistic-silos.md

 And English is not much better!

-According to Wikipedia, Dinner is a meal _of any size_ eaten _at any time of the day_!
+According to Wikipedia, dinner is a meal _of any size_ eaten _at any time of the day_!
 And the meaning as the evening meal is only _becoming_ standard in _most_ places.

 ![12. slide 9](/images/blog/linguistic-silos/dodvilnius2025_ignite_peterhaefliger_linguisticsilos_pg09.png)